Catherine Cockney Inuvik, NT – Textiles

 Apply as an Artist or Performer

-If you are a visual artist or crafts person living and creating in the North (Yukon, NWT, or Nunavut) and are interested in taking part in the 2018 Great Northern Arts Festival please print and complete the following forms.
-Deadline to submit is March 31, 2018 - Please call the Executive Director for more information at 867-777-8638 (work) or 867-678-0511 (cell).
+If you are a visual artist or craftsperson living and creating in the North (Yukon, NWT, or Nunavut) and are interested in taking part in the 2019 Great Northern Arts Festival: Application forms will be available January 1st, 2019.
+Deadline to submit is March 31, 2019 - Please call the Executive Director for more information at 867-777-8638 (work) or 867-678-0511 (cell).

-Your completed application and biography forms can be mailed to the Great Northern Arts Festival Office (P.O.
+You must complete the application and include a short biography of yourself.
+Please mail to the Great Northern Arts Festival Office (P.O.
 Box 2921, Inuvik, NT, X0E 0T0).
 For other options please call the Executive Director.

 We require slides or photographs of your work, as we need to see what you do.
-If you have digital photographs, you can e-mail them to us at (please remember to include who you are in the e-mail message).
+If you have digital photographs, you can email them to us at email@example.com (please remember to include who you are in the e-mail message).

 Please remember that it is our mandate to serve the community of Northern artists and craftspeople.
 Each year, though, we do try to bring several non-Northern artists to share their work and ideas.
 If you feel you have something particularly special to share, please contact us directly.
 Our budgets are limited, and we ask you to remember that most of our resources are dedicated to our mandated goals.